 You’ll probably see a minor impact on your credit scores when you refinance.
 That makes sense if you understand how credit scores work: you’ve applied for a loan, which usually dings your credit slightly.
 We’ll get into some details below, but a more important question is whether or not it matters.

 Refinancing might substantially improve your financial situation.
 If it means your score goes down temporarily, should you not refinance?
-The whole point of having good credit is to take advantage of the benefits – in particular, the ability to get better loans (although it can also help with insurance costs, renting, and job searches).
+The whole point of having good credit is to take advantage of the benefits — in particular, the ability to get better loans (although it can also help with insurance costs and renting).
 So if you’ve got that ability, there are very few reasons not to use it.

 When to Avoid Refinancing

-At least two situations that come to mind when you might not want to refinance (only one of them is related to a credit score hit).
-However, you’ll have to use your own judgment – there might be other situations, and the scenarios below might not really be that bad.
+At least two situations come to mind when you might not want to refinance and only one of them is related to a credit score.
+However, you’ll have to use your own judgment; there might be other situations and the scenarios below might not really be that bad.

-The new loan isn’t really better: another reason to avoid refinancing is that you might end up in a worse position than you were in previously.
-You might be able to get a lower interest rate or monthly payment, but what’s the tradeoff?
+Another reason to avoid refinancing is that you might end up in a worse position than you previously had.
+You might be able to get a lower interest rate or monthly payment, but what’s the trade-off?

 You might also find that you refinance into a less friendly loan.
 For example, if you refinance from federal student loans to a private student loan, you’ll give up the benefits of federal loans.
 Likewise, refinancing a loan that you used to purchase a home might increase your risk if you fail to repay (by turning it into recourse debt).